AstroBinge/shinsou/stable.md

-# 1.0.2
+# 1.0.3

-- Fix some Big Crashes
+- Added new source `AnimeOwl`
-- Added Search by Images
+- Fixed Search by Images
 - Support for Libgen links
-- Fixed clicking on Player Settings from Video player, closing the video